Roger Simon, 2nd Baron Simon of Wythenshawe

 In 1935, he qualified as a solicitor, and from 1942 to 1945 he served in the Royal Signals.
 He went for officer training at Catterick, where he met the Marxist Arnold Kettle, later a close friend.

 From 1945 to 1946, he taught law at Welbeck Abbey, where soldiers with three years' service could have a month's free education.
 At Welbeck he met Edmund Penning-Rowsell, another communist who became a lifelong friend and fellow wine enthusiast.

 From 1946 to 1958, he worked for Ealing Borough Council as a solicitor.
 He married Daphne May in 1951 and they had two children.
 He had a love of walking and often visited the Lake District.

 In 1958 he joined the Labour Research Department, becoming secretary from 1965 to 1977 but continued doing work for the organisation until just before his death.
 He published many pamphlets and articles on economic issues.
 Within the Communist Party, where he sat on the Economic Committee, he strongly supported the "Eurocommunist" philosophy.
 He was also on the board of Lawrence and Wishart and encouraged the publication of "Selections from the Prison Notebooks of Antonio Gramsci" in 1971.

 His last ten years were devoted to red-green politics.

 He was a member of the William Morris Society.

+He was succeeded by his daughter, Matilda Simon, as the Baron Simon of Wythenshawe.